California Mr. Basketball

 Each year the California Mr. Basketball award is given to the person chosen as the best high school boys basketball player in the U.S. state of California.
+It has been awarded since 1905.
 Many have gone on to play in the NBA.

 Voting is done in a points system.
 Each voter selects first, second, and third place votes.
 A player receives five points for each first-place vote, three points for each second-place vote, and one point for a third-place vote.
 The player who garners the most points receives the award.
-The California Mr. Basketball award is the second oldest such award in the nation; only Indiana Mr. Basketball, which was first awarded in 1939, predates it.